There are a number of different theoretical approaches a counsellor can draw upon during the therapeutic relationship with clients to help

 foster and cultivate change.

 Integrative counsellors draw upon many approaches integrating the best and most appropriate theoretical approach to shape their interventions during a dialogic exchange between themselves and the client.
-I work in this way, drawing mostly from psychodynamic and humanistic theory with the relationship at the heart of my work.
+I work in this way, drawing mostly from psychodynamic and TA with the relationship at the heart of my work.

-Psychodynamic psychotherapy focuses on unconscious processes and past events, helping to bring about self-awareness into present day difficulties or unhelpful patterns of relating.
+Psychodynamic psychotherapy focuses on unconscious processes and past events, helping to bring an awareness of this into present day difficulties to address unhelpful patterns of relating.
 It stems from Freud's psychoanalytic approach which is the oldest of the modern day therapies and includes the work and studies of Carl Jung.

 Humanistic psychotherapy focuses on the individual's own nature, facilitating an environment of self-nourishment, growth, wisdom and healing, with the individual finding self-fulfilment from within.